 Trying WordPress Locally on Mac

-The purpose of a local install is to help you test out WordPress or develop a website on your computer.
-Here are a few things you would want to try.
+A local install is perfect for testing out WordPress or developing websites on your computer.
+Now that WordPress is running locally on your Mac, here are a few things you may want to try:

-- Learn WordPress programming by creating your own plugins and themes.
+- Learn WordPress programming by creating your own plugins and custom themes.

 Moving Your Local WordPress Install to Live Website

-Once you have played with WordPress locally, you’ll want to move it to a live website.
+Once you’ve played with WordPress locally, you may want to move your WordPress install to a live website.
 This is the only way others will be able to see your website.

-To do that you’ll need a domain name and web hosting account.
 A domain name is your website’s address on the internet, and web hosting is where your website files are stored.
+You can think of web hosting as your website’s home on the internet.

-We recommend using Bluehost.
-They are one of the biggest hosting companies in the world and an officially recommended WordPress hosting partner.
+For web hosting, we recommend Bluehost.
+They are one of the biggest hosting companies in the world and are also officially recommended by WordPress.org.

-Luckily, they are offering WPBeginner users discount on hosting and a free domain name.
-Basically, you can get started for $2.75 per month.
+Luckily, Bluehost is offering WPBeginner users a discount on hosting, a free SSL certificate, and a free domain name.
+Basically, you can turn your local WordPress installation into a live website for $1.99 per month.

-Once you have purchased hosting, see our article on how to make a website to install WordPress.
+Once you have purchased hosting, you might want to see our article on how to move WordPress from a local server to a live website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.